 What Mr. Customer really wants is a "Copycat Recipe".
 A copycat recipe is a knock-off that tastes like the restaurant product or dish, but that can be made in Mr. Customer's kitchen with ingredients that Mr. Customer has on hand or can buy at his local grocery store.

 Restaurants, even the local ones that really do use local ingredients, usually don't give out their recipes.
 Why would they?
 Their recipes are their livelihood !
 It's difficult enough for a restaurant to make money anyway.
 Why would they give out their recipes so that people could make their dishes at home?
 They need your business!
 They want you to come back to get their dishes, not to stay home and make them yourself!
 There are exceptions, of course.
 Red Lobster and a few other chains have some copycats for their dishes on their websites, and occasionally chefs give out home recipe versions of the dishes that they serve.
 You'll see these sometimes in newspaper columns and on TV cooking shows.

 Links to some sites for restaurant and copycat recipes are here:

-If you want me to try and locate a recipe for a dish that you had in a restaurant, don't forget to give me the name of the restaurant and the location.
-If you are looking for a recipe from a restaurant or bakery that is no longer in business, it's very helpful if you give me any information that you have about the owners, their family, and the chef.
+If you want me to try and locate a recipe or a copycat recipe for a dish that you had in a restaurant, don't forget to give me the name of the restaurant and the location.
+If you are looking for a recipe from a restaurant or bakery that is no longer in business, it's very helpful if you tell me anything that you know about the owners, their family, or the chef.